 I’ve never been particularly good at celebrating the Summer Solstice.
-Some of that is related to travel and festivals (I’ll be at one this weekend!) and sometimes practical considerations get in the way.
+Some of that is related to travel and festivals and sometimes practical considerations get in the way.
 Ritual space in Northern California is hard to come by, especially private outdoor ritual space.
 My coven generally meets indoors, which is great at Samhain, not so great at Midsummer.

 While I tend to have difficulty finding a two hour block of time (or the motivation) to really celebrate the sabbat, Midsummer its self is full of lore and ritual ideas.
 Some of these are rather new, some old, and some in the middle, but they all work towards the end of June.
 There’s lots of stuff associated with all eight sabbats, but Midsummer is a treasure trove of riches.
 Here are a few of my favorite ritual ideas this time of year.